thunlp/VERNet/README.md

 bash generate_feature_electra.sh
 ```

-* (Optional Stage for Learning Feature Weight) Second, you can generate ranking features with ``GEC model`` score and ``VERNet`` score, all these results are provided in the ``features`` folder.
-And then we train leaning-to-rank models with Coordinate Ascent and get weights of ranking features.
-You should go to the ``feature_rerank`` folder and run following command:
+* (Optional Stage for Learning Feature Weight) Second, you can generate ranking features with the ``GEC model`` score and ``VERNet`` score, all these results are provided in the ``features`` folder.
+And then we train learning-to-rank models with Coordinate Ascent and get weights of ranking features.
+You should go to the ``feature_rerank`` folder and run the following command:
 ```
 bash train.sh
 ```